jzumsteg/zumstegs-blog/_posts/2021-09-30-la-ferté-alais-airshow-2.md

 <figure class = "landscape">
 	<img src="{{"/assets/images/2021/09/DSC00523.jpg" | prepend: site.baseurl | prepend: site.url }}" alt="Image" />
 	<figcaption><em>A Spitfire, the plane that, along with the Hawker Hurricane, staved off the ferocious attacks on England known as the "Battle of Britain."
-This is a rare Spitfire, powered by a Griffon V12 engine (rather than the more common Merlin V12) and a five-bladed prop.
+This is a rare Spitfire, powered by a Griffon V12 engine (rather than the more common Merlin V12) with a five-bladed prop.
 This plane flew in the afternoon WWII segment and was pretty amazing to hear.</em></figcaption>
 </figure>